Juicysteak117/MinimalImprovement/README.md

 # MinimalImprovement
-I made a theme for Better Discord.
-Here it is.

 I don't use GitHub much, but the source code for my theme is here.
-Not sure how much I'll actually update, other than
+Not sure how much I'll actually update, other than when stuff breaks of course.
+It's mostly complete.